irmen/cx16assem/README.md

 - Mnemonics matching is done via an optimal prefix-tree match routine that takes very few instructions to find the match.

 ## Todo

-- add a command to jump into the monitor (m?)
-- make the symbol hashtable not restricted to 127 entries but full 256 by @splitting it, remove the &127 from string.hash calls

 - add `.fill` command to fill a number of bytes, optionally with given value